Lead & Air Testing

 Soil test kits can be purchased from many commercial firms and garden centers.
 You can also submit a soil sample to Penn State Agricultural Analytical Services Lab in your own sample container.

 Philadelphia Water will conduct free lead tests for customers.
-If you believe you have lead plumbing in your home and would like to have someone check your water, call our hotline at 215-685-6300 to schedule an appointment.
+If you believe you have lead plumbing in your home and would like to have someone check your water, call the hotline at 215-685-6300 to schedule an appointment.

 Blood testing for children